 Then there are the physical symptoms of fear and phobias which differ radically.
 Consider taking a flight, someone with a small fear may feel nervous prior or during take off, or during turbulence; meanwhile an individual with aerophobia might just avoid flying at all costs.
 What about public speaking?
 Experiencing butterflies when initially standing in front of the audience is commonplace, but excessive perspiration and stiffening of muscles affects those with glossophobia.
 Then there is the unpleasant feeling of receiving an injection when the needle pierces the skin versus a needle phobic person being physically ill at the prospect of such a procedure.
 Those with phobias experience challenging physical reactions which others simply don’t.

 So, yes, many of us have fears about particular objects or situations, and this is perfectly normal.
 But when it comes to phobias, they are more intense and anxiety inducing and ultimately have the ability to affect our perception and therefore judgements in all kinds of situations.
 The shame of it is that it can alienate those with a phobia, since their fear can become irrational to the point that others don’t understand.
 And from there, stigma is born.

 There is much to be said about the positive perception change with regards to mental health.
 Particularly this year, when it has been at the forefront of discussions about those locked down at home and experiencing the challenges that it brought.
 But this also signals that there was, or more accurately still is, stigma surrounding it.
 This is true for phobias and those who suffer from them are exposed to that regularly.
-Check out this article which takes a look at just that, and some classic comments to avoid when supporting someone with a phobia?
+Would you like to learn more about some classic comments to avoid when supporting someone with a phobia?
 Check out what Liam Tracey wrote about Phobias and society.